Lung Diseases Affecting the Interstitium

-I have listed a few diseases that are considered autoimmune, but there are much more.
+I have listed a few diseases considered autoimmune, but there are many more.

-So we need to try and prevent getting these diseases by having a healthy lifestyle quit smoking if you are.
+So we need to try and prevent these diseases by having a healthy lifestyle; quit smoking if you are.
 It seems that 75% of these diseases are caused by smoking.

-Have a healthy diet, keep away from sugars, pastries a little now, and then cut out or down on alcoholic beverages, no overindulgence, more fruits and vegetables, and a little exercise.
+Have a healthy diet, keep away from sugars and pastries a little now, and then cut out or down on alcoholic beverages, no overindulgence, more fruits and vegetables, and a little exercise.